datacarpentry/image-processing/_episodes/04-drawing-bitwise.md

 > >
 > > ~~~
 > > '''
-> >  * Program to practice with OpenCV drawing methods.
+> >  * Program to practice with skimage drawing methods.
 > > '''
 > > import cv2
 > > import numpy as np